MonaJea-Ng/EmergencyUnitLocator/README.md

 # Emergency Unit Locator

-Made in Python as one of the activities in Artificial Intelligence course.
+Using Genetic Algorithm to locate the best position for an Emergency Unit.
+This is made with Python as one of the activities in the Artificial Intelligence course.